Iowa Water Quality at a Glance

 Iowa’s predominantly rural character creates unique water infrastructure challenges:

-System Size: 71% of Iowa’s public water systems serve fewer than 500 people, making compliance with new regulations like PFAS treatment economically challenging
+System Size: 71% of Iowa’s public water systems serve fewer than 500 people, making PFAS treatment compliance economically challenging, especially with 12 systems required to meet EPA MCLs by 2029

-Technical Capacity: Small systems often lack the technical expertise and financial resources to implement complex treatment technologies required for emerging contaminants
+Technical Capacity: Small systems often lack the expertise and financial resources to implement complex treatment technologies for both nitrate removal and PFAS contaminants simultaneously

-Infrastructure Age: Many municipal systems report distribution infrastructure beyond expected usable life, with few utilities reinvesting at recommended rates of 1-3% of system value annually
+Infrastructure Age: Many municipal systems report distribution infrastructure beyond expected usable life, with few utilities reinvesting at the recommended 1–3% of system value annually

-Federal Support: The Bipartisan Infrastructure Law provides over $620 million to Iowa specifically to help smaller systems address these challenges through grants and low-interest loans
+Federal Support: The Bipartisan Infrastructure Law provides over $620 million to Iowa to help smaller systems address these challenges through grants and low-interest SRF loans.
+See our filter guide for certified options while upgrades proceed.

 Contaminants of Concern